This post has been updated – please see the new post here: 17 life insurance mistakes to avoid

 - Trap #8 – End of the policy: In order to avoid increasing life insurance rates when renewing your policy, consider a guaranteed renewable or convertible policy, which do not require a new medical exam or can be converted into another type of insurance.

 - Trap #9 – Driving history: If you have not disclosed your serious driving incidents in the past (e.g. driving under influence), your coverage can be denied since an insurer may consider it insurance fraud in order to get lower car insurance quotes.
 Dangerous driving in the eyes of an insurance company means more risk and thus will be associated with higher premiums

 - Trap #10 – Payments: There might be a difference in premiums when choosing monthly payments vs. annual payments.
 If you can pay on the annual basis, your insurance rate can be lower.
 In comparison to monthly payments, annual payments save insurers administrative costs (e.g. distributing bills via post) and therefore they reward you with lower premiums.

 Understanding life insurance quotes requires some expertise.
 Make sure to use an experience life insurance broker when choosing your next life insurance or disability insurance policy.

-These insights offered by InsurEye, a Canadian company that helps consumers to find the best insurance brokers.
+These insights offered by InsurEye, a Canadian company that offers independent consumer insurance reviews and access to cheap car insurance and life insurance rates.
+It also helps consumers to find the best insurance brokers.

 Flickr: Laura Gilmore